 Here’s something really cool about booking award stays with Hilton.
-If you have any sort of Hilton elite status (Silver, Gold, or Diamond), you’ll get the 5th night free on award stays of 5+ nights.
+If you have any sort of elite Hilton status (Silver, Gold or Diamond), you’ll get the fifth night free on award stays of five or more consecutive nights.

 Some of these are auctions that require you to bid, and others are a fixed price in points.
-Recent auctions included tickets to see Ariana Grande, Pink, and the Indy 500 (not all at once obviously).
-And foodie / cultural events included a chef’s table experience at a Gordon Ramsay restaurant and truffle hunting in Tuscany.
+Past auctions included tickets to see Ariana Grande, Pink, and the Indy 500 (not all at once obviously), and foodie/cultural events included a chef’s table experience at a Gordon Ramsay restaurant and truffle hunting in Tuscany.

-You’re able to filter experiences by number of points you want to spend, type of experience, dates, location, and the like.
-It’s really hard to say whether or not these are a good value because some experiences don’t have a cash equivalent.
-Or they might be so popular that the bidding gets out of hand.
-Personally, I’d prefer to use 85,000 Hilton points for a luxury resort stay worth hundreds instead of burning them on 2 tickets to see New Kids on the Block in Cincinnati (that’s a real Hilton Experience right now) … but your opinion may differ! 😉
+You’re able to filter experiences by number of points you want to spend, type of experience, dates, location and the like.
+It’s really hard to say whether or not these are a good value because some experiences don’t have a cash equivalent, or they might be so popular that the bidding gets out of hand.

-This is a relatively new redemption option that allows you to shop with Hilton points at Amazon.
-Similar to using flexible points like Chase Ultimate Rewards, AMEX Membership Rewards, or Citi ThankYou to pay for Amazon purchases, you’ll first have to link your Hilton account to your Amazon account.
+Similar to using flexible points like Chase Ultimate Rewards, Amex Membership Rewards or Citi ThankYou to pay for Amazon purchases, you’ll first have to link your Hilton account to your Amazon account.

-Note: Hilton members who reside outside the US can also redeem their points for merchandise and gift cards through the Hilton Honors Shopping Mall.
+Hilton members who reside outside the U.S. can also redeem their points for merchandise and gift cards through the Hilton Honors Shopping Mall.
 The value you’ll get for your points is also poor.